§ 3901 Legislative intent.

 (d) The Department shall designate 5 persons as the initial staff in beginning the delivery of protective services.
 They shall be as follows:

-(1) One person of at least the social worker III level as the overall supervisor of the protective services program.
+(1) One person of at least the master family service specialist level as the overall supervisor of the protective services program.

-(2) Three persons of at least social worker II level, to function throughout the State.
+(2) Three persons of at least senior family service specialist level, to function throughout the State.

 (e) Protective services as provided by this chapter and the regulation promulgated pursuant to it shall be provided by the Department 8 months after July 1, 1982.

 (f) The Department shall make continuing provisions in each county for the shelter of those persons who are determined to be in temporary need of such protection pursuant to §§ 3905, 3906 and 3907 of this title.
-In providing this service, the Department may utilize existing resources such as state institutions; it may contract for bed space in private facilities; and it may utilize the resources of rest (family care and residential) homes for those clients not requiring medical care.
+In providing this service, the Department may utilize existing resources such as state institutions; it may contract for bed space in private facilities; and it may utilize the resources of family care and residential homes for those alleged victims not requiring medical care.

 (g) The Department may also make provisions for securing emergency food, clothing, fuel allotments and funds for those persons determined to be in need of such services, pursuant to § 3905, § 3906 or § 3907 of this title, insofar as such services are not available from other state-supported programs.
 To the extent that funds are available for this purpose, the Department may draw upon the funds budgeted to provide emergency services as needed and, where possible, reimbursement shall be made to the Department for the services provided which amounts shall revert to the General Fund of the State.